 Prior to joining Highland Capital Partners in 2004, Dr. Salehizadeh spent several years in a variety of healthcare operational roles at publicly traded and emerging growth companies.

-Dr. Salehizadeh holds an AB in Molecular Biology from Princeton University, an MD and Master’s in Science in Health Policy from Columbia University, and an MBA from Harvard Business School.
-He is also a graduate of the Kauffman Fellows Program.
+Dr. Salehizadeh holds an AB in Molecular Biology from Princeton University, an MD and MS in Health Policy from Columbia University, and an MBA from Harvard Business School.

 As chief executive officer of Reflexion Health, Dr. Joseph (Joe) Smith brings decades of health-IT focused strategic, engineering, clinical, and healthcare policy expertise to the innovative digital medicine company.
 Prior to joining Reflexion Health, Dr. Smith served as the founding chief medical and science officer at the West Health Institute, president of the West Health Policy Center in Washington, D.C., manager of the West Health Investment Fund.
 Prior roles included industry leadership positions at J&J, Boston Scientific, and Guidant Corp.
 He holds a Ph.D. from the Harvard MIT Division of Health Sciences and Technology, and an M.D. from Harvard Medical School.